numpy/user-survey-2020-details/site/content/2021/index.md

 # 2021 Survey Results

-In 2021, the NumPy Survey Team invited all project community members to share about their experiences with NumPy and voice their thoughts about its future development.
+In 2021, the NumPy survey team invited all project community members to share about their experiences with NumPy and voice their thoughts about its future development.
 Over 500 users from 54 countries participated to help us map out a landscape of the NumPy community.